glaciers-in-archives/snowman/README.md

 #### Inspect cache

 Snowman allows you to inspect the cached data for a particular query or parameterized query using the `cache` command.
-The cache command takes one to two arguments, first the path of your query and optionally the argument used in a parameterized query.
+The cache command takes as aguments first the path of the query and then, optionally, the argument used in a parameterized query.

 ```bash
 snowman cache list-of-icecream.rq